-Pupils at The Prep are assessed regularly using NGRT (reading), NGST (spelling), PTE (Progress in English) and CAT (Cognitive Abilities) tests.
+Pupils at Sevenoaks Preparatory School are assessed regularly using NGRT (reading), NGST (spelling), PTE (Progress in English) and CAT (Cognitive Abilities) tests.
 The data is analysed by the teachers who look specifically at the achievement and progress of learners with EAL.
-Further meetings between the Deputy Head, EAL Coordinator and the English department take place to discuss progress and inform future learning/teaching targets as part of Quality First teaching.
+Further meetings between the Deputy Head, EAL Coordinator, Teachers and Heads of Department take place to discuss progress and inform future learning/teaching targets as part of Quality First teaching.

-Pupils will learn alongside their peers in the classroom, thus providing an integrated language, content and cultural environment, aimed at motivating and meeting the distinctive needs of EAL learners.
-It may still also be necessary to withdraw pupils from the mainstream class to work on specific targets that will be linked to class or subject work.
+Pupils learn alongside their peers in the classroom, thus providing an integrated language, content and cultural environment, aimed at motivating and meeting the distinctive needs of EAL learners.

-The EAL coordinator is responsible for supporting and monitoring curriculum planning and Schemes of Work regarding provision for EAL pupils.
+The EAL coordinator is responsible for supporting and monitoring curriculum planning regarding provision for EAL pupils.